osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

 [Plan route](/osmand/plan-route/create-route) is a powerful tool that allows to create a trip, edit an existing track and measure distance on the spot.
 You can quickly put intermediate points and connect them by various navigation lines (bike, pedestrian, straight line, etc).
-Results could be saved into GPX file, so it could be [shared](/osmand/personal/tracks), [edited](/osmand/map/tracks-on-map) or [used by navigation](/osmand/navigation/gpx-navigation) later.
+Results could be saved into a GPX file, so it could be [shared](/osmand/personal/tracks), [edited](/osmand/map/tracks-on-map) or [used by navigation](/osmand/navigation/gpx-navigation) later.

 {% default %}